onlyjazz/flask-docs/docs/apiflows.md

 * EDC - APIs are related to a ClinCapture EDC instance (extract EDC data etc.)
 * Flask - APIs are related to Flas data (extract data, insert data etc.)

-NOTES:
+**NOTES:**

-* Authorization parameter in the header request should be the token you had get before from you [authorization request](index.md#authorization).
+* Authorization parameter in the header request should be the token you had get before from you [authorization request](./api_introduction.md#authorization)

-* EDC parameter in the header request should be the EDC DB name.
+* EDC parameter in the header request should be the [EDC DB name](./manage_studies.md#add-study).

-In this document there are a few examples of FlaskData APIs - There are more EDC APIs, their description exists in swagger.
+In this document there are a few examples of FlaskData APIs - There are more APIs, their description exists in swagger.

 For more details and questions contact us by sending email to <a href="mailto:support@clearclinica.com">support@clearclinica.com</a>.